The Bankrate promise

 Buying a used car comes with additional risks.
 You don’t know how the previous owner handled the vehicle and unforeseen issues could be looming.

-To be sure you aren’t driving away with a stealth fixer-upper, inspect the vehicle and request a vehicle history report.
+To be sure you aren’t driving away with a stealth fixer-upper, request a vehicle history report.
 Along with an initial test drive, it is wise to get an independent mechanic inspection to check for any issues under the hood.

-With so many Americans looking to buy vehicles right now, preparation is key to save the most money possible.
+With so many Americans looking to buy vehicles right now, preparation is key to saving the most money.
 Used vehicles are expensive, but you’ll avoid the high prices, limited supply and huge depreciation hit of new vehicles.